IBM/sourceorbit/docs/pages/cli/make.md

 To ensure library lists are supported correctly, the following rules are recommended:

-* When building an object, always qualified the name of the object being built.
+* When building an object, always use the qualified name of the object being built.
 * When referenceing an object, always use the unqualified name of the object so that the library list can be used to find the object.

 ### When is a incremental build right?